financelurker/pp-terminal/README.md

 | `view depots`             | display a detailed table with the current values per depot                          |
 | `simulate vorabpauschale` | run a simulation for the German preliminary tax ("Vorabpauschale") on the portfolio |

 Code completion for commands and options is also available.
+The application **does not modify** the original Portfolio Performance file.

 In addition to the standard set, developers can easily [create their own commands](#user-content-create-your-own-command-️) and share them with the community.

 **Important Note:**
 I am not a tax consultant.
 All results of this application are non-binding and without guarantee.